Hayloft is in the heart of Barrington – a National Trust conservation village near the historic market town of Ilminster in south Somerset.

 - Logs for wood-burner

-The garden is at the front of the cottage - fully enclosed and very sunny when the weather obliges!
+The enclosed garden is at the front of the cottage - fully enclosed and catches plenty of sunshine.

 The lawned top part of the garden is a good place to sit and enjoy a drink.